EndPointCorp/end-point-blog/2012/06/27/speeding-up-integration-tests-with_27.html.md

 psql pbench < pbench.dump.sql
 ```

 Time for tests.
 The previous tests results are in the previous blog article.
-I'm using standard PostgreSQL settings (the secure ones) and the same scale value for pg_bench.
+I’m using standard PostgreSQL settings (the secure ones) and the same scale value for pg_bench.

 The tests were made using exactly the same command as last time: